Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 1. The result of the test after clicking the `Stop Test` bar should be more than 0% of the total volume.

-## UTC018.001 USB Type-C docking station SD Card reader detection (Ubuntu)
+## TMD018.001 USB Type-C docking station SD Card reader detection ME disabled (Ubuntu)

 **Test description**